SimCoaches/TrackPro/README.md

 ### Standard Installation (Recommended)

 1. Download the latest installer from [GitHub Releases](https://github.com/SimCoaches/TrackPro/releases/latest)
-2. Run `TrackPro_Setup_v1.3.6.exe` and follow the installation instructions
+2. Run `TrackPro_Setup_v1.4.1.exe` and follow the installation instructions
 3. If prompted, install any required dependencies
-4. Run `TrackPro_v1.3.6.exe` as administrator
+4. Run `TrackPro_v1.4.1.exe` as administrator

 ### Portable Installation (Advanced)

 1. Download the portable version from [GitHub Releases](https://github.com/SimCoaches/TrackPro/releases/latest)
 2. Extract the ZIP file to a location of your choice
 3. Install vJoy if not already installed
-4. Run `TrackPro_v1.3.6.exe` as administrator
+4. Run `TrackPro_v1.4.1.exe` as administrator

+## Technical Notes

+### Race Coach Module Refactoring

+The Race Coach module has been refactored to improve maintainability.
+The module has been split from a single large file into multiple smaller files with specific responsibilities.
+See [Race Coach Refactoring Documentation](docs/race_coach_refactoring.md) for details.

 ## Quick Start Guide